Special Vehicles in MichiganCompare Car Insurance Quotes in 3 Steps

 Snowmobile owners catch a break here, as titles are not required.
 When you want to transfer ownership, just fill out the back of the registration.
 If you can't find the registration, complete a bill of sale instead.

 You'll also need to obtain a snowmobile trail permit.
-These permits cost $35, are good for one year, and will expire on September 30.
+These permits are good for 1 year, and will expire on September 30.
 The permit sticker should be placed above the headlight .

 Non-residents planning on using their snowmobiles on Michigan's public lands also need to have the permit.